seleniumQuery/seleniumQuery/README.md

 </dependency>
 ```

+<br><br>

+## Looking for more examples?

+Download and execute the **[seleniumQuery showcase project](https://github.com/acdcjunior/seleniumQuery-showcase)**.
+ It contains many demonstrations of what seleniumQuery is capable of.

 <br>

 # Features

-seleniumQuery aims to implement all relevant jQuery functions, as well as adding some of our own.
+seleniumQuery implements all jQuery functions that are useful to browser manipulation.
+On top of it, we add many other useful functions (see `$("selector").waitUntil()` and `$("selector").assertThat()` below).

 Our main goal is to make emulating user actions and reading the state of pages easier than ever, with a consistent behavior across drivers.

 ### Readable jQuery syntax you already know